-Institute for Theoretical Computer Science, TU Dresden, Germany Center for Advancing Electronics Dresden michel@tcs.inf.tu-dresden.de
+Michel Ludwig Institute for Theoretical Computer Science TU Dresden, Germany michel@tcs.inf.tu-dresden.de

+Abstract

-Abstract We develop a clausal resolution-based approach for computing uniform interpolants of TBoxes formulated in the description logic $\mathcal{ALC}$ when such uniform interpolants exist.
-We also present an experimental evaluation of our approach and its applications to concept forgetting, ontology obfuscation and logical difference on real-life $\mathcal{ALC}$ ontologies.
-Our results indicate that in many practical cases a uniform interpolant exists and can be computed with the presented algorithm.
+We develop a clausal resolution-based approach for computing uniform interpolants of TBoxes formulated in the description logic $\mathcal{ALC}$ when such uniform interpolants exist.
+We also present an experimental evaluation of our approach and of its application to the logical difference problem for real-life $\mathcal{ALC}$ ontologies.
+Our results indicate that in many practical cases uniform interpolants exist and that they can be computed with the presented algorithm.

-1 Introduction
+Introduction

 Ontologies or TBoxes expressed in Description Logics (DL) provide a common vocabulary for a domain of interest together with a description of the meaning of the terms built from the vocabulary and of the relationships between them.
 Modern applications of ontologies, especially in the biological, medical, or healthcare domain, often demand large and complex ontologies; for example, the National Cancer Institute ontology (NCI) consists of more than 60 000 term definitions.
+For developing, maintaining, and deploying such large-scale ontologies it can be advantageous for ontology engineers to concentrate on specific parts of an ontology and ignore or forget the rest.
+Ignoring parts of an ontology can be formalised with the help of predicate forgetting and its dual uniform interpolation, which have both been extensively studied in the AI and DL literature (ten Cate et al. 2006; Eiter et al. 2006; Herzig and Mengin 2008; Konev, Walther, and Wolter 2009; Wang et al. 2008; 2010; 2012; Lutz and Wolter 2011).

-For developing, maintaining, and deploying such large-scale ontologies it can be advantageous for ontology engineers to concentrate on specific parts of an ontology and ignore or forget the rest, for example, in the following scenarios.
-Exhibiting hidden relations: in addition to the explicitly stated relations between terms, additional relations can also be derived from ontologies with the help of reasoners.
-Such inferred relations are often harder to understand or debug.
-By forgetting everything but a handful of terms of interest, it then becomes possible to exhibit inferred relations that are hidden initially, which can simplify the understanding of the ontology structure.
-Ontology obfuscation: in software engineering, obfuscation [4] transforms a given program into a functionally equivalent one that is more difficult to read and understand for humans for the purpose of preventing reverse engineering.
+Forgetting parts of an ontology can be used, for example, in the following practical scenarios.
+Exhibiting hidden relations: in addition to the explicitly stated connections between terms, additional relations can also be derived from ontologies with the help of reasoners.
+Such inferred connections are often harder to understand or debug.
+By forgetting everything but a handful of terms of interest, it then becomes possible to exhibit inferred relations that were hidden initially, potentially simplifying the understandBoris Konev Department of Computer Science University of Liverpool, United Kingdom konev@liverpool.ac.uk ing of the ontology structure.
+Ontology obfuscation: in software engineering, obfuscation (Collberg, Thomborson, and Low 1998) transforms a given program into a functionally equivalent one that is more difficult to read and understand for humans for the purpose of preventing reverse engineering.
 Forgetting can provide a similar function in the context of ontology engineering.
-Terms are often defined with the help of auxiliary terms which help to give structure to TBox inclusions but such a structure might be considered proprietary knowledge that should not be exposed, or it could simply be of little interest for ontology users.
+Terms are often defined with the help of auxiliary terms which give structure to TBox inclusions.
+However, such a structure might be considered proprietary knowledge that should not be exposed, or it could simply be of little interest for ontology users.
 By forgetting these intermediate auxiliary terms, we obtain an ontology that is functionally equivalent, yet harder to read, understand, and modify by humans.
-Logical difference: when modifying an ontology, an ontology engineer usually wants to ensure that her changes do not interfere with the meaning of the terms outside the fragment under consideration.
-Such a correctness guarantee can be achieved by checking the equivalence of the ontologies resulting from forgetting the terms under consideration before and after the changes occurred.
-Further applications of forgetting can be found in [11, 12].
+Further applications of forgetting can be found in (Konev, Walther, and Wolter 2009; Lutz, Seylan, and Wolter 2012).